 Once a day, Patch tackles national news that affects your community.
 If you have suggestions for tomorrow’s story, email email@example.com.

-Do you remember when you stopped believing in the man with all the toys?
-Tell us the story in the comments or in a blog post.
+Do you think girls’ toys are too limiting?
+Tell us in the comments or in a blog post.